 - If you are considering taking, or you are already taking, oral contraception you should discuss this with your doctor, as some anti-epileptic medications interfere with the metabolism of the oral contraceptive pill making it less effective.
 This can lead to “pill failure” and possibly pregnancy.

 - When the time is right for you to have a baby, it is important to plan your pregnancy, with the help of your General Practitioner, Obstetrician and your General Paediatrician / Neurologist.

 - They can adjust your medications if needed to help minimise the risks to you and your baby.

-Sodium valproate has been associated with significant concerns of teratogenicity (i.e. malformations, cognitive impairment, and Autistic Spectrum Disorder).
+- Sodium valproate has been associated with significant concerns of teratogenicity (e.g. malformations, cognitive impairment, and Autistic Spectrum Disorder in the baby).
 This is particularly true at higher dosages.
 The risk of teratogenicity increases with increasing dosage.
-It is important clinicians and women of child bearing age are aware of this risk.
+It is important clinicians and women of childbearing age are aware of this risk.
 Ideally, pregnancies in women with epilepsy should be planned and managed by a neurologist.
-Medication choices should be selected and discussed keeping in mind the safety of mother and foetus.
+Medication choices should be selected and discussed, keeping in mind the safety of mother and foetus.

-- Folate supplementation pre conception is recommended for all women planning pregnancy.
+- Folate supplementation preconception is recommended for all women planning a pregnancy.

 - If you find you are pregnant unexpectedly, it is very important you do not stop your anti-epileptic medication.
 You should make an appointment to see your General Paediatrician / Neurologist and Doctors caring for you as soon as possible.